murffious/MorfEngineeringDevDocs/cloud-helper-commands.md

 • Document the steps required to fulfill service requests
 • Ensure system monitoring is properly tuned

+Why Data Warehouses instead of just using your normal db - OLAP - analysis- because these analysis queries can be so intensive on the database (resources) drawing data from many places.
+Able to use compression techniques for using less space (compression schemes), indexing differetly and not requiring views, massive paralleization.
+Redshift.

 ### CLI essentials
 state or stateless